AlayaNetwork/alaya-devdocs/website/docs/Run_a_devnet_node.md

 If you need test `ATP` on the development network, you need to receive it through the faucet at https://faucet.alaya.network/faucet/?id=f93426c0887f11eb83b900163e06151c>

-> **Reminder**: The ATP on the development network has no actual value and is only used for development and testing!
+> **Reminder**: The ATP on the development network has no actual value and is only used for development and testing。

 If you need a large amount of testn ATP, such as creating a validator for the development network, please send an email to [support@latticex.foundation](mailto:support@latticex.foundation) in the following format: